CSUF-CPSC254-2017F0506/FacebookShame/src/api/Readme.md

 If for some reason there is an emoji present in your facebook data the JSON would not be able to extract it and return an error.

 # Accessing Data
-The data is stored in a list of classes.
+The data is stored in a vector of classes.
 In this class you can access the following:

 	names(): will return the first and last name of the friend picurls():will return the url of the friends picture

-The front of the list will always have the name of the actual user. he will not have a picture url but you would still be able to call it.
-In this case the picture url would return an empty string.
+Working on a way to get the username.